 - If a Phase I ESA does not identify any RECs, no further action is required.

-- If a Phase I ESA identifies potential RECs, then a Phase II ESA may be required for further evaluation of the property’s actual environmental conditions.
+- If a Phase I ESA identifies potential RECs, then a Phase II ESA may be required for further evaluation of the property’s environmental conditions.

 3. What is the process of a Phase I Environmental Site Assessment?